Title max logo

 What sets TitleMax apart within the title lending space is its scale and emphasis on customer retention tools.
 Borrowers keep driving their vehicle throughout the loan or pawn period.
 The company's Customer Portal allows account management via mobile or desktop, and a text message reminder program helps borrowers stay on top of payment schedules.
 In-store representatives are trained to walk customers through the entire process, including helping them choose between a title loan and personal loan product based on their situation.

 Honestly, TitleMax fills a real gap for borrowers who are locked out of traditional credit.
-The all-credit-welcome policy and 30-minute same-day funding are genuine advantages in a cash emergency.
+The all-credit-welcome policy and 30-minute provider-stated funding timing are genuine advantages in a cash emergency.
 However, title loans and pawns are secured by your vehicle, meaning non-payment can result in repossession.
 Interest rates are not disclosed on the homepage, which is a meaningful transparency gap for any borrower trying to compare costs.
 Consumers should request the full APR before signing and understand that these products carry high borrowing costs typical of the secured short-term lending market.

 Services & Features